finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

-## Minimum Viable Product (CGS v1)
+## Current Sprint
 - Fix: Network local position off when zoomed
-- Fix: Crash when quitting on Windows
 - Fix: Sign apk with appropriate keystore
+- Release v1 to the Play Store
+  - Add tablet screenshots to indicate designed for tablets
+- Release v1 to the App Store
+- Release v1 to the Mac Store
+- Release v1 to the Windows Store
+- Fix: Crash when quitting on Windows Surface Book

-## Maple (CGS v2)
+## Backlog
+- Tech: Set up build server
+- Tech: Add unit tests
+- Tech: Use namespaces
+- Tech: Review with Resharper
+- Allow any player to move cards in the play area, instead of just the player who put it there
+- Add option to restart game in *Play Mode*
+- Process horizontal/vertical input on *Card Viewer Zoom*, allowing horizontal/vertical swipes
+- Allow rotation to keep viewing the currently selected card
+- Support deep links for games and decks through https://docs.branch.io/
+  - Facebook link and first homepage link should use this
+- Card Grouping
+  - Define card zones in play area
+     - Card zones can define what actions are possible in that zone
+- Card Actions
-- Define actions that can be done on a card:
+  - Define
     - Toggle rotation between 0 and 90/180/270
     - Rotate 90/180/270
     - Toggle facedown
     - Move to hand
     - Move to top/bottom of deck
     - Move to discard/delete
-- Allow card zones to be defined within certain segments of the play area (i.e. lands/creatures/etc)
-- Allow for contextual setting what card action to do when a card is double-clicked
+  - Double-clicking takes a default action, based on the zone the card is in
-- Add context menu with the full list of possible card actions
+  - Single-click show menu with all possible actions at the bottom
-- Support special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
+  - Special action buttons (i.e. button to reset rotation for all cards, button to turn all cards faceup, etc.)
 - Allow cards to snap to each other when moving them
-- Support grouping for cards
-- Support moving dice both individually and as a group
-- Support rolling dice both individually and as a group
-- Support different colored dice, potentially using groups based off dice color
-- Support tokens
 - Consider keyboard shortcuts

-## Icebox (CGS v3+)
+## Icebox
-- Allow any player to move cards in the play area, instead of just the player who put it there
-- Add option to restart game in *Play Mode*
-- Process horizontal/vertical input on *Card Viewer Zoom*, allowing horizontal/vertical swipes
-- Allow rotation to keep viewing the currently selected card
-- Support deep links for games and decks through https://docs.branch.io/
 - Support Android Search button
 - Show loading bar when loading/downloading a card game.
 Currently, a "cards finished loading" message appears after the cards finish loading
 - Synchronize points across teams in *Play Mode*